 Months of entry

-The MArch Sustainable Urban Design course focuses on the design of urban areas and cities and is a research and project-based programme, which aims to assist the enhancement of the quality of our cities by bringing innovative design into a new relationship with the latest theoretical research on the special structure of urban form and the creation of urban places in order to respond to the major opportunities and challenges.
+The 12 month MArch Sustainable Urban Design course focuses on the design of urban areas and cities and is a research and project-based programme.
+The course is designed to enhance the quality of our cities by bringing innovative design into a new relationship with the latest theoretical research with regard to the structure of urban form and the creation of urban places in order to respond to the major opportunities and challenges.

-Students will be encouraged to develop problem-solving skills through creative urban design proposals (as opposed to purely theoretical work), this course aims to fill this academic and professional vacuum.
-It provides students with an understanding of the complex relationship between spatial and design issues and social and economic urban processes.
-It addresses urban design as a mode of research and practice that shapes urban environments and responds to urban problems.
+Students will be encouraged to develop problem-solving skills through creative urban design proposals.
+They will also develop an understanding of the complex relationship between spatial and design issues and social and economic urban processes.
+The course also addresses urban design as a mode of research and practice that shapes urban environments, physical or not and responds to current urban issues.

 For a more extensive overview, please visit the course page on the University of Nottingham's online prospectus.

 Information for international students

 English language requirements: IELTS 6.5 (no less than 6.0 in any element).

 The Graduate School at The University of Nottingham provides information on internal and external sources of postgraduate funding.